gschmutz/iot-vehicle-tracking-demo/README.md

 Navigate to the [Kafka Connect UI](http://dataplatform:28103) to view the connector in a graphical window.

-## Step 2 - Using KSQL to Refine the data
+## Step 2 - Refine the data

 In this part we will refine the data and place it in a new topic.
 The idea here is to have one normalised topic in Avro format, where all the tracking data from both system A and B will be placed, so that further processing can take it from there.

-For the refinement we will be using ksqlDB.
+For the refinement you can either use ksqlDB or Apache Flink.

 ![Alt Image Text](./images/use-case-step-2.png "Demo 1 - KsqlDB")

-### What is ksqlDB?
+### Using KsqlDB

 ksqlDB is an event streaming database purpose-built to help developers create stream processing applications on top of Apache Kafka.